Patients & Visitors

 To help prevent health care errors, patients are encouraged to become involved in their care by doing the following:

-Use a hospital, clinic, surgery center or other type of health care organization that has been carefully reviewed and accredited.
-Mayo Clinic Health System in New Prague is fully accredited by The Joint Commission.
+- Use a hospital, clinic, surgery center or other type of health care organization that has been carefully reviewed and accredited.
+View our Accreditation page for more information.